grassroot-software/grassroot_curriculum/archive/old_lessons/javascript/project_forms.md

 <div class="lesson-content__panel" markdown="1">
 1. Set up a GitHub Repo for this project.
 Follow the instructions atop the [Google Homepage project](/courses/web-development-101/lessons/html-css) if you need help.
 2. Set up a blank HTML document
 3. Think about how you would set up the different form elements and their accompanying validators.
 What objects and functions will you need?
-A few minutes of thought can save you from wasting an hour of coding.
+A few minutes of thought can save you from wasting an hour of cgrassrootg.
 The best thing you can do is whiteboard the entire solution before even touching the computer.
 4. Write the simple form elements.
 Don't worry about styling them.
 5. Build the validation logic.
 6. Test out all possible cases.